distbit0/distbit.xyz/_posts/2023-06-15-advantages-of-zettelkasten.md

 		- and also how easy it makes accidentally finding relevant things.
 I.e. if I am writing about x and then link to a note about it, Obsidian (the app I use for zk) will suggest similar notes automatically
 			- based both on the similarity (using chatgpt-type language models) and also based on links between notes
 	- this link-oriented approach obviates the need for a hierarchical folder structure which means i no longer waste hours re-organising notes in a folder hierarchy
-- makes it easy to record ideas I might come up with in the context of a conversation, which I might find useful later.
+- makes it easy to record ideas I might come up with in the context of a conversation, which I might find useful later
 - writing notes helps thinking of ideas as atomic units

 If you found this interesting, have feedback or are working on something related, let's get in touch: [twitter (@0xdist)](https://twitter.com/0xdist) or [schedule a 30 min call](https://cal.com/distbit/30min)